A school for refugees, by refugees

 He adds that he did not move to Indonesia for financial gain.
 “I only came here to go somewhere where I am treated like a human being and to be no different to other human beings,” he says.

 As the finance manager at RLC, Najib has also found purpose in being part of the cause to support refugees as they adapt to life in limbo.

 “Many people ask me why I put time here and work, and I tell them that it gives me joy and peace.
 If I can do it for my own children, I can do it for other children too,” he says.

-The centre, he says, is an opportunity for refugees to show that they “are not a burden”.
+The , he says, is an opportunity for refugees that they “are not a burden”.
 “If they have the opportunity they can accomplish big and great things like this,” says Najib.

-What skills can we share with refugees to help them build resilience and take control of their lives?
+What skills can we share with them build resilience and take control of their lives?
 Tell us by leaving a comment!